GMLC-TDC/HELICS/docs/user-guide/advanced_topics/callbacks.md

 ## Message Federate Callbacks

-These callback will execute when an endpoint is updated and can be general for all endpoints or specific to a single one.
+These callbacks will execute when an endpoint is updated and can be general for all endpoints or specific to a single one.
 This callback is not currently available in the C API.

 ```C++
 void setMessageNotificationCallback(const std::function<void(Endpoint&, Time)>& callback);